 Within that folder,

 place your E/R diagram (reflecting any changes you have made);

 and a README file that briefly describes each of the included files;

 any program you have written should be found within a sub-folder, src;

 data files that get loaded by your copy commands should be in the top-level folder

 I expect to be able to unpack your file, visit your directory, look at your README file,

 and to create and populate your database from within psql

-I should also be able to remove your database schema with “\i destroyschema.sql”.
+Similarly, I should be able to remove your database schema with “\i dropschema.sql”.